caseneuve/dzira/README.md

   -h, --help          Show this message and exit.

 Commands:
-  log  Log time spent on ISSUE number or ISSUE with description... ls   List issues from the current sprint.
+  log     Log time spent on ISSUE number or ISSUE with description... ls      List issues from the current sprint. report  Show work logged for today or for DATE.
 ```